 Creating a file geodatabase involves creating a special file folder on disk using ArcGIS.
 Create a file geodatabase using one of the following methods:

-- Use the Create File GDB tool
+- Use the Create File Geodatabase geoprocessing tool.

-- Run a Python script that calls the CreateFileGDB_management function
+- Run a Python script that calls the CreateFileGDB_management function.

-From the Catalog pane in ArcGIS Pro
+Use the Catalog pane in ArcGIS Pro

-Follow these steps to create a file geodatabase from the Catalog pane in ArcGIS Pro.
+Follow these steps to create a file geodatabase from the Catalog pane in ArcGIS Pro:

 - Start ArcGIS Pro and open the Catalog pane, if necessary.